Washington Mall: History

 The mall was at one time the preeminent place for shopping in Washington.
-Up until the 1990s, it was faring its own.
-However, as the crosstown rival Franklin Mall (now Washington Crown Center) was expanded and completely remodeled, Washington Mall was severely affected by this.
-There have been no plans to redevelop, outparcels and other stores around the mall remain occupied, and the detached cinema that once was associated with the mall was demolished in 2016.
+Up until the 1990s, it was holding its own.
+However, Washington Mall was severely affected by the expansion and remodel of the crosstown rival Franklin Mall (now Washington Crown Center).
+There have been no plans to redevelop the property, outparcels and other stores around the mall remain occupied, and the detached cinema that once was associated with the mall was demolished in 2016.